zodac/tracker-profiles/README.md

 ### Building and Running In Docker

-Below is the command to build and run the development docker image:
+Below is the command to build and run the development docker image with everything enabled (requires the UI to be defined):

 ```bash
 docker build -f ./docker/Dockerfile -t tracker-profiles . &&